Wimberly History, Family Crest & Coats of Arms

 - Marie Luise Wimberly, aged 21, who landed in America, in 1912

-- Brown Wimberly, aged 38, who emigrated to the United States, in 1918
+- Brown Wimberly, aged 38, who immigrated to the United States, in 1918

 - Robert W. Wimberly, aged 27, who landed in America, in 1922

-- William Wimberly, aged 22, who emigrated to the United States, in 1923
+- William Wimberly, aged 22, who immigrated to the United States, in 1923

 - Wimberly Family History by Vera Meek Wimberly.